barsoom/content_translator/README.md

 ### Deploy this app to heroku

-this app can be run on a free heroku dyno since it boots fast enough to process new requests from WTI without timeouts.
+This app can be run on a free heroku dyno since it boots fast enough to process new requests from WTI without timeouts.
 Usually you don't have new translations coming in all day long either, so it can sleep most of the time.

     heroku apps:create some-content-translator --region eu --buildpack https://github.com/HashNuke/heroku-buildpack-elixir.git heroku config:set MIX_ENV=prod